-I don’t know if you know this, but I also have a craft blog and video channel that I’ve been contributing to for years.
+I don’t know if you know this, but I also have a craft video channel that I’ve been contributing to for years.
 I’ve been struggling with a lack of motivation after starting this blog, so I made the decision to attend a blog conference, which just happens to be about a thousand miles outside of my little introvert comfort zone.

 “The best way out is always through.” ―Robert Frost